 There are really only two ingredients to oil paint: a pigment and a drying oil (this is a vegetable oil that dries to a hard finish when exposed to air, like poppyseed, walnut, safflower, linseed).
 I started with a puddle of linseed oil, sprinkled pigment powder on and then ground it in.
 I kept adding more pigment until it was fairly pasty.
 The two colours we made, Terre Vert and Burnt Sienna, were softer than the ready-made oil paint I used for the custom mixes earlier.
 If I had kept adding pigment it might have been possible to make the paint stiffer.
 As I went along I stopped to scrape the plate and muller and pile the paint in the centre.
 I continued grinding this until it was piling up in thick ridges.
 Then I scraped that batch into the tube and made some more.
 We made too much Burnt Sienna, enough to completely fill the tube.
 I had to squeeze some out to leave room for folding the end of the tube over.

 Experienced paint makers know about pigment drying times and oil characteristics and can match their choice of oil to pigment.
 A fast drying pigment like cobalt blue can be mixed with a slow drying oil like poppyseed to balance the drying time out with the rest of your colours and a slow drying pigment like ivory black can be mixed with a faster drying oil like linseed.
 In addition to the different drying times, some of the oils (poppyseed, walnut, safflower) also yellow less over time than the more popular linseed oil, so they are a good choice for lighter colours.
 There are also different types of linseed oil, created by different methods of processing (cold-pressed, refined, stand, etc.) that dry at different rates with different amounts of yellowing.
-There are other characteristics of the different oils that you may be interested in researching if you are making custom oils, like film durability and elasticity, that affect cracking and crazing.
+There are other characteristics of the different oils that you may be interested in researching if you are making custom oil paints, like film durability and elasticity, that affect cracking and crazing.

 If you are making your own paint it is a great idea to keep a record of your process and your formulae, so you can learn from it.
-Also keep in mind that some pigments are toxic and that you don’t want to be breathing in any type of powder, so be sure to familiarise yourself with the pigment and take appropriate safety measures for working with powders.
+Also keep in mind that some pigments are toxic and that you don’t want to be breathing in any type of powder, so be sure to familiarise yourself with the pigment and also take appropriate safety measures for working with powders.

-Filling the Empty Paint Tubes
+Filling Your Own Oil Paint Tubes

 Jackson’s empty paint tubes are easy to use and have nice screw caps that fit well.
 The 60ml tube is a good versatile size, fill it only halfway if you only need a smaller size.
 The 60ml volume is based on allowing the bottom to be folded over a few times.
 They come singly or in packs of 10.
 Each soft aluminium tube has an epoxy coating on the inside to prevent any corrosion.